- Research & Extension

-Short-tailed albatrosses once numbered in the millions before commercial hunting in the early 20th century nearly drove the species to extinction.
-While the population continues to increase, it is still less than 1% of its estimated pre-exploitation population size and breeds on only 2 of the possibly 14 historical sites in the western North Pacific.
+Short-tailed albatross once numbered in the millions before commercial hunting in the early 20th century nearly drove the species to extinction.
+While the population continues to increase, it is still less than 1% of its estimated pre-exploitation population size and breeds on only 2 of the 14 possible historical sites in the western North Pacific.
 In the United States, the short-tailed albatross is federally listed as an endangered species throughout its range and is protected in Japan as a national natural monument.
-This website provides an overview of the natural history and population status of short-tailed albatross, as well as current information on their conservation and management. - Amanda Gladics
+The website listed below provides an overview of the natural history and population status of short-tailed albatross, as well as current information on their conservation and management. - Amanda Gladics

-Short-tailed albatross were thought to be extinct in 1949 and although they are making a remarkable comeback, the population is still less than one percent of its historical size.
-With a seven-foot wingspan, short-tailed albatrosses are adapted to use ocean winds for efficient long-distance flight – on individual carrying a miniature tracking device traveled over 500,000 kilometers by the time it was five years old – they can live to be well over forty years old.
+Short-tailed albatross were thought to be extinct in 1949, and although they are making a remarkable comeback, the population is still less than one percent of its historical size.
+With a seven-foot wingspan, short-tailed albatrosses are adapted to use ocean winds for efficient long-distance flight – one individual carrying a miniature tracking device traveled over 500,000 kilometers (over 300,000 miles) by the time it was five years old.
+Short-tailed albatross can live to be well over forty years old.
 Dr. Rob Suryan leads the international endangered species recovery team.
 His studies in partnership with the Yamashina Institute for Ornithology, the Ministry of Environment Japan, and the U.S. Fish and Wildlife Service have helped modify regulations to reduce albatross bycatch while also helping commercial fisheries and re-establish nesting 80 years after their extirpation on islands that have since become a UNESCO World Heritage Site. - Rob Suryan

 Deguchi, T., J. Jacobs, T. Harada, L. Perriman, Y. Watanabe, F. Sato, N. Nakamura, K. Ozaki, and G. Balogh.
 2012.
 Translocation and hand-rearing techniques for establishing a colony of threatened albatross.
 Bird Conservation International 22:66-81.